 - 7.1.
 A nominated governor, who has received appropriate training is responsible for ensuring that the school follows the correct procedures regarding child protection and safeguarding and has appropriate policies in place.
 The identity of the nominated governor is kept on the list of nominated persons available from the school. - 7.2.
-The nominated governor must check the School Central Record and training records, and monitor that procedures are robust, on a termly basis. - 7.3.
-The Headteacher must: - ensure that the school has a designated senior person for safeguarding who has received appropriate training and support for this role and is part of the school's senior leadership team; - ensure that parents have an understanding of the responsibility placed on the school for child protection by setting out its obligations on the school website and other appropriate documents; - ensure that the school's Allegations of Abuse by Staff Policy reflects government and GSCB guidance and that the correct procedures are followed when an allegation is made against a member of staff (including supply, agency staff or contractor), volunteer or governor; - ensure that the school's Recruitment and Selection Policy reflects government and GSCB safe recruitment guidance and is followed. - 7.4 The DSL is supported by three trained deputies.
+The nominated governor must check the School Central Record and training records, and monitor that procedures are robust, on a termly basis.

+7.3.
+The Headteacher must:

+- ensure that the school has a designated senior person with lead responsibility for safeguarding who has received appropriate training and receives the necessary support, resources and time needed for this role as part of the school's senior leadership team; - ensure that parents have an understanding of the responsibility placed on the school for child protection by setting out its obligations on the school website and other appropriate documents; - ensure that the school's Allegations of Abuse by Staff Policy reflects government and GSCB guidance and that the correct procedures are followed when an allegation is made against a member of staff (including supply, agency staff or contractor), volunteer or governor; - ensure that the school's Recruitment and Selection Policy reflects government and GSCB safe recruitment guidance and is followed.
+This includes informing shortlisted candidates that online searches may be done as part of pre-recruitment checks. - 7.4 The DSL is supported by three trained deputies.
 In the absence of the DSL, all staff should be told which deputy DSL is available.